 |

-First we create an array
+First we create an array of objects.
+Each object in the

-of objects.
-Each object in the array represents a column in the
+array represents a column in the

 DataReader.
 We know how many columns are in the DataReader by using the

 FieldCount property.
-Now we have the array of objects we need to get some
+Now we have the array of objects we need to get some values.
+If

-the array; another way is
+array; another way is to use the

-to use the GetValues method.
-This method will populate our
+GetValues method.
+This method will populate our object array with the column values currently in the

 SqlDataReader reader = storedProcCommand.ExecuteReader();